cybermaxpower/deb-progress-installer/README.md

 A lightweight graphical utility that uses Zenity to show a visual progress bar while installing local Debian (`.deb`) packages.

+## 💡 Motivation: Why This Was Created

+This utility was born out of frustration with the current state of local package installation on modern Linux distributions.

+For years, tools like `GDebi` were the open-source standard, but they are no longer under active development.
+This legacy code causes them to frequently freeze or crash on modern systems like Ubuntu 26.04.
+Meanwhile, default Software Centers have become heavily bloated, slow to load, and often push users toward Snaps rather than a simple local installation.

+`deb-progress-installer` provides a third option: a dead-simple, blazing-fast, and reliable native tool that does one thing and does it well—installing your local packages with a clean, visual progress bar without any of the baggage.

 ---

 ## 🚀 One-Time Setup